 What Was London’s First Casino?

 Today, finding a place to play a few rounds of roulette or blackjack is easy.
-You can just whip out your phone, fire up your laptop, or travel a few minutes down the road to your local casino.
+You can just whip out your phone or fire up your laptop and head to an online casino, or even travel a few minutes down the road to your local casino.
 Back in early 19th-century London, that wasn’t the case.

 Apart from the fact that there were no computers, no smartphones, and no internet with which to access an online casino; there were no land-based casinos in Britain’s capital city.